byuflowlab/FLOWPanel.jl/docs/src/examples/blendedwingbody-gpucpu.md

 (NVIDIA CUDA, AMD ROCm, and Mac Metal), however, we have only tested NVIDIA GPUs.

-For an NVIDIA GPU, in the previous section import the CUDA package,
+For an NVIDIA GPU, first import the CUDA package before running the code of the previous section,
 ```julia-repl
 julia> import CUDA
 ```